Founder, Executive Director, Educator

 In 2013, Tootsie enrolled in the Graduate Program at Teton Science Schools in Kelly, WY, which focused on ecology, place-based education, and instructional strategies.
 She completed the partner program at the University of Wyoming, and graduated with a Masters of Science in Natural Science Education and Environment and Natural Resources.
 This program reinforced her conviction that she was meant to be an outdoor educator, and gave her the skills necessary to thrive as a Forest Kindergarten and Nature School teacher.
 In 2018, she travelled to Vashon Island, WA to train at the Cedarsong Nature School and become a Cedarsong-certified Forest Kindergarten Teacher.

 Tootsie joined the Asheville Farmstead School family in April, 2018 and now happily serves as the Lead Educator.
-In addition to leading the Sprouts and Afternoon Explorers, she has also developed and leads our first academic program, Littlest Learners.
+In addition to leading the Sprouts, she also developed and now leads our first academic program, Littlest Learners.
 Tootsie is committed to using her natural talents and formal education to help students learn through curiosity and exploration and to develop into resilient problem solvers, selfless community members, and strong environmental advocates.